 When is the best time to visit Singapore?

-Temperatures in Singapore are quite consistent throughout the year, ranging, on average, from a low of 23°C to a high of 31°C. There are no distinct seasons, making it easy to visit at any time, but there are portions of the year that are wetter or drier than others.
+Temperatures in Singapore are quite consistent throughout the year, ranging on average from a low of 23°C to a high of 31°C. There are no distinct seasons like you find in countries further from the equator.
+This makes it easy to pack and visit at any time, but there are moderate monsoonal seasons and times of the year that are wetter or drier than others.

 When is the best time to book flights to Singapore?

-As a general rule of thumb, the best time to book international flights is around 3 months prior to your intended departure date.
-If you’re planning to make the most of the best time to visit Singapore, you should considering securing your flights from March to May.
+As a general guide, the best time to book international flights is around 3 months prior to your intended departure date.
+If you’re planning to make the most of the best time to visit Singapore, you should consider securing your flights and booking your accommodation in Singapore from March to May.